Want to learn a very simple, but powerful, plotting strategy?

 I didn’t bother writing about my one-hour plotting strategy for years.
 A small part of me felt guilty: plotting was supposed to be hard work, but my one-hour strategy is FUN.

 A few years ago, I started to teach the strategy to my students.
 It works for them, as it works for me.
-You can try out the strategy yourself in Commercial Fiction Secrets: Plot Your Novel In 60 Minutes Or Less.

 If you’re looking for an easy way to take charge of plotting your fiction, check it out.
 And have fun with it. 🙂